sujitdmello/humidity-temp-display/README.md

 A Python project for Raspberry Pi that reads humidity and temperature data from a DHT22 sensor and displays it on an OLED screen with automatic switching between readings.

-> Most of the code and docs here were geenrated with the Github Copilot Agent (in VS Code) and was tweaked/validated before publishing.
+> Most of the code and docs here were generated with the Github Copilot Agent (in VS Code) and was tweaked/validated before publishing.

 ## Hardware Requirements